arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	> The string \<projectname\> must be unique, since it has to be resolvable on the public internet.

-	> For the first steps of this hand-on lab, you could technically use any project name you‚Äôd like, since all addresses will be resolved locally.
+	> For the first steps of this hand-on lab, you could technically use any project name youíd like, since all addresses will be resolved locally.
 You are forced to pick a unique name (and adjust the configurations accordingly) only at the moment in which you deploy your application in production.

 	> The steps in this guide are more easily understood if the naming convention is coherent, hence we suggest you adhere to it at least the first time you go through it.
 If you want to adapt the instructions to the name you will choose, simply substitute **fabrikamair** with your own project name when following a procedure.